wynnliam/wynnliam.github.io/_drafts/2019-04-02-raycaster-part-02.markdown

 everything is vertically fixed/centered.
 That is, no matter where anything in the world is, be it sprites or walls or what have you, it means that y coordinate of the center of everything is half of the projection plane's height.
-Since my implementation assumes the projection plane has a height of 200, then the y coordinate of the center of everything is 100.
+Since my implementation assumes the projection plane has a height of 200, then the y coordinate of the center of everything on the screen is 100.

 This means right off the bat, we already have the y coodinate of sprite's screen position.
 All that remains to find is the x coordinate of the center of the sprite.

+And let me emphasize this: the y coordinate of the center of everything is 100 *only on the screen*.
+This is *not* the case for world coordinates.
+This was something that threw me for a loop when I first started working on this.
+You have to remember that y in the world isn't the same as y on the screen, since the screen is a 2D plane and the world is 3d-ish.

 This is a much trickier problem, since we don't have an obvious way to relate a sprite's world position to the screen.
 We could do something similar to walls.
 For each column of pixels in our screen, fire a ray,